n64decomp/mk64/README.md

 	|   └── trophy: ceremony cutscene podium and trophy textures
 	└── tools: build tools

+## Documentation

+[Doxygen](https://www.doxygen.nl/index.html) is used to generate documentation.
+To generate the documentation, run `doxygen Doxyfile` from the project root.
+The documentation will be generated in the `docs/html` folder.

 ## Contributing

 Pull requests are welcome.
 For major changes, please discuss in the Discord.